EiriasValar/FF4FE-Tracker/README.md

 - Complete quest objectives when the corresponding location is dismissed?
 Might be too aggressive.
 Maybe you dismissed the location because you know it will be too slow/hard and you have other objectives you can take instead.
+- Rework Objective.elm, it makes me sadder every time I interact with it.